beemo/fe/README.md

 Note: This repo only contains frontend files for BBQ-journal.com.
 Here is the repo containing the (completely separate) [backend](https://github.com/benskyio/bbqjournal-backend).

-I created BBQ-Journal.com as a place to record my BBQ recipes.
+A place to record your BBQ recipes.
 Built with VueJS.
-The site uses JWT for API auth and provides a secure place for temperatures, ingredients, cook times and upload photos of your bbq dishes.
+The site uses JWT for API auth to provides a secure place for temperatures, ingredients, cook times.
+You can also upload photos of your bbq dishes.
 <br><br>
 Also built with BootstrapJS, ChartJS and more "v-show" and "v-if" directives than you can shake a stick at.